Using JSX and props

 , or even a function

 (!).
-Here, the will be useful.
+Here, the components and props will be useful.
 All of our props will be available through the props

 parameter: